Degree

 Notice and Responsibilities Regarding this Catalog

 This Catalog documents the academic programs, policies, and activities of the University of New England for the 2021–2022 academic year.
-The information contained herein is accurate as of date of publication April 30, 2021.
+The information contained herein is accurate as of the date of publication April 30, 2021.

 The University of New England reserves the right in its sole judgment to make changes of any nature in its programs, calendar, or academic schedule whenever it is deemed necessary or desirable, including changes in course content, the rescheduling of classes with or without extending the academic term, canceling of scheduled classes or other academic activities, in any such case giving such notice thereof as is reasonably practicable under the circumstances.